LailaRahman/e-gov-portal-app/README.md

 ## What is this project about?

-Imagine you don't need to visit government offices for things like passport renewal, national ID updates, business licenses, or land registration.
+Imagine you don't need to visit government offices for things like passport renewal, national ID updates, business licenses (Interior Department), or other neccessary departmnt.
 Instead, you log in to a website, submit your request, upload necessary documents, pay fees, and then simply wait for approval.

 This project is an **online portal** that makes this possible.